ATouhou/healthily/README.md

 # Healthily
-A node.js app that helps maintaining a healthy life.
+A service that helps maintaining a healthy life.

 ## What can I use Healthily for?
   * Log weight, food and exercise
-  * Create custom foods and meals
+  * Create and share custom recipes
   * Create and share plans and goals
   * Motivate: users can:
     * follow each other